-When I was a kid, the police I knew looked something like this picture I snagged off the interwebs.
+When I was a kid, the police I knew looked something like this picture.
 I think this is a sheriff’s department photo from the Midwest.

 The cops back then were local guys who often had done a stretch in the military and then got a job as a local cop.
 Maybe they had ambitions to be a state trooper.
 Most were fine working as a county or town cop because they got to stick close to home and the job was not all that difficult.
 City cops had it tougher because they had real crime, but city cops came from the city so they knew the score before they signed onto the force.
 For many, the action was the attraction.

 It was not an idyllic age.
-There was plenty of real crime and plenty of real criminals.
+There was plenty of real crime and plenty of real criminals for the cops to apprehend.
 Take a look at homicide rates over the last century and you can see that we live is a relatively safe time.
 Crime has ticked up a bit recently, but nothing like we saw in the 70’s, 80’s and 90’s.

-In the olden thymes, the cops were equipped with state of the art technology for the day.
-They had radios, revolvers and fast cars for doing traffic duty.
+back then, the cops had radios, revolvers and fast cars for traffic duty.
 When I was a kid, radar was becoming common for traffic duty and it created a lot of friction between citizens and cops.
 Suddenly, the cops felt like highwaymen to a lot of people.
 CB radio probably got popular in the 70’s because it was a way for motorists to warn one another about radar traps.
 I don’t know that for certain, but someone once told me that and it jives with my memories as a kid in the 70’s.

-The point of this trip down memory lane is to point out that ti was not so long ago when cops were just guys in the neighborhood.
+The point of this trip down memory lane is to point out that it was not so long ago when cops were just guys in the neighborhood.
 The only people who saw them as an adversary were up to no good.
-That’s not the case today. this is what the cops look like in the typical American town.
+That’s not the case today.
+This is what the cops look like in the typical American town.